8 Steps to Purchasing a Home

 Find out how much you can afford along with any credit score problems that need to be addressed.
-Get information about your mortgage options, interest rates, closing costs, taxes & more.
-Armed with this document, you'll help increase the odds of your offer being accepted over one that doesn't have this documentation PLUS it will likely speed up the mortgage process once you have an accepted offer.
+Get information about your mortgage options, interest rates, closing costs, taxes.
+With this documentation already in place, it will likely speed up the process once you make an offer.

-Work with a professional to maneuver through the maze of forms, financing, inspections, negotiations all the way thru close.
-Without it, you are on your own.
+Work with a professional to maneuver through the maze of forms, financing, inspections, negotiating thru close.
+Without it, you are working on your own.
 You might want to interview several agents as well as consider such things as training, experience, representation and professional certifications.

-Make a comparison of homes that you’re considering and how they stack up against your wish list.
-An experienced Realtor can help you determine when and how to compromise as well as show alternatives to help you make an informed decision.
+Make a comparison of homes that you’re considering & how they stack up against your wish list.
+An experienced REALTOR® can help you determine when and how to compromise as well as show you alternatives to help you make an informed decision.

-Typically you will fill out an offer sheet with the help of your Realtor including price, contingencies (such as inspections, financing, or the sale of your current property plus any items to be included in the sale.
-The offer will be presented to the owner’s representative, often with a response deadline.
-The owner may accept, reject or counter (often under a short deadline), so it’s important to remain in close contact with your realtor during this process.
+Typically, you will fill out an offer sheet with the help of your real estate agent including price, contingencies such as inspections or the sale your current property plus any items to be included in the sale.
+The offer will be presented to the owner’s representative often with a response deadline.
+The owner may accept, reject or counter (often under a short deadline), so it’s important to remain in close contact with your real estate agent during this process.

 Closing to KEYS!